lexik/LexikWorkflowBundle/README.md

 [![Build Status](https://secure.travis-ci.org/lexik/LexikWorkflowBundle.png)](http://travis-ci.org/lexik/LexikWorkflowBundle)

-This Symfony2 bundle allow to define and manage some simple workflow and use event dispatcher for actions and validations.
+This Symfony2 bundle allows to define and manage simple workflows using the event dispatcher for actions and validations.

-This bundle was originaly a fork of [FreeAgentWorkflowBundle](https://github.com/jeremyFreeAgent/FreeAgentWorkflowBundle), the implementation differed in the way that we use event dispatcher for actions and validations and we store steps history for each model object.
+This bundle was originally a fork of [FreeAgentWorkflowBundle](https://github.com/jeremyFreeAgent/FreeAgentWorkflowBundle).
+The implementation differs in the way that we use event dispatcher and we store steps history for each model object.

 Installation
 ------------